securebitsorg/community-templates/ansible-templates/readme.md

 All templates are organized by subfolders for the respective distro families or tasks.

-If you have any questions or problems, please visit my forum at https://secure-bits.org/community.
+If you have any questions or problems, please visit my forum at https://secure-bits.org/community (german / english).

 You can also find more information on the Ansible documentation page.